CheyFr/CheyFr/README.md

-Hi there, I am a Master student at Universitiy of Bern!
+Hi there, I am a grad student at Universitiy of Bern!